TDileepKumar/Smart-File-Organizer/README.md

 # Smart-File-Organizer

-A Python automation tool that organizes files based on file type and detects duplicate files.
+A Python automation tool that organizes files in a folder based on file type and detects duplicate files using file hashing.

 ## Features